AllGray/AllGray.github.io/source/index.html.md

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/70.jpg)

-Secondly, DON’T insert the microcontroller straight away.
+Secondly, **DON’T** insert the microcontroller straight away.
 You’ll need to bend the pins a bit.
 Do this pushing the microcontroller’s pins against the table so that you apply equal force to all pins.

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/71.jpg)

 Check if some of the pins is not bent correctly and correct that.
 Slowly insert the microcontroller in the socket.
 If needed, take the chip out and bend the pins some more.
 The chip fully inserted in the socket looks something like this:

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/72.jpg)

+## Testing
-## Now we’re going to test if all of our core MAKERbuino parts we’ve just soldered work properly

-Connect the battery to the already soldered battery jack.
+Now we’re going to test if all of our core MAKERbuino parts we’ve just soldered work properly Connect the battery to the already soldered battery jack.

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/73.jpg)